p-samuel/pisces/demo/README.md

 ## What is this?
 This is a simplified wrapper for Android's native Widgets JNI.
 There are multiple approaches to building Android UIs in Delphi - this represents one alternative path that bypasses FMX overhead by accessing the native layer directly.
 It's worth noting this is probably not the best solution for every use case.

-The project provides rapid access to Android's native UI layer through JNI bindings available in the RTL source.
-It was developed as a proof-of-concept to explore alternatives for implementing effects and animations that can be challenging with FMX's canvas techniques.
-This is experimental work in the study phase, so it comes with limitations and bugs.
-Only a subset of the most essential widget functions are currently implemented, as covering the entire Android widget API would be an extensive undertaking.
+The library provides rapid access to Android's native UI layer through JNI bindings available in the RTL source.
+It was developed as a proof-of-concept to explore alternatives for implementing Android Views.
+This is an experimental work in the study phase, so it comes with limitations and bugs.
+Only a subset of the most essential widget functions are currently implemented, as covering the entire Android widget API would be a time consuming task.

 ## Widgets JNI Inheritance